etab12/etab12/README.md

 ### Hi there, this is Etab 👩‍🦰
 - MSc in Computer Science
 - Focusing on AI and Bioinformatics
-- I'm looking forward to work on real world problems
+- Passionate about translating AI research into solutions for complex biological and biomedical problems

 <!--
 **etab12/etab12** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.